integrated-ethics/web/content/labs-overview.md

 must be scrutinized.
 Students will evaluate the ethical ramifications of data cleaning choices on a fictional data set description.

+## {{% lab-link title="Diversity in Product Development" link="/labs/diversity-in-product-design" %}}

+Engineers have often been rewarded for getting their product to market quickly.
+However, this approach has frequently resulted in products that have limited appeal.
+One of the reasons for the limited appeal is that a diverse team was not employed in the design.
+This lab discusses the need for, and ways to build an effective, diverse design and development team.
+It also considers that lack of diversity can result in an unethical product.

 # Labs in Progress